kirlf/CSP/FEC/Convolutional codes modeling.md

 ![](http://www.scholarpedia.org/w/images/thumb/2/25/Turbocode_fig4_v2.jpg/450px-Turbocode_fig4_v2.jpg)

 *Fig.2.
 A turbo code with component codes 13, 15.
 Source: http://www.scholarpedia.org/article/Turbo_codes .
-Turbo codes get their name because the decoder uses feedback, like a turbo engine.*
+Turbo codes get their name because the decoder uses feedback, like a turbo engine.
+Permutation means the same as the interleaving.
+C1 and C2 are recursive convolutional codes.
+Recursive and non-recursive convolutional codes [are not so much different in BER performance](https://en.wikipedia.org/wiki/File:Recnonrecber.png), however, recursive type of is implemented in Turbo convolutional codes due to better interleaving properties \[4\].*

 In other words, basics of convolutional codes are the **key** for understanding of the main ideas of the forward error correction in mobile communications.